EntropyString/Elixir/README.md

 Compare that to the `EntropyString` scheme.
 For the example above, plucking 5 bits at a time requires a total of 80 bits (10 bytes) be available.
 Creating the same strings as above, `EntropyString` uses 80 bits of randomness per string with no wasted bits.
 In general, the `EntropyString` scheme can waste up to 7 bits per string, but that's the worst case scenario and that's *per string*, not *per character*!

 There is, however, a potentially bigger issue at play in the above code.
-Erlang `rand`, and therefor Elixir `Enum.random`, does not use a cryptographically strong psuedo random number generator.
+Erlang `rand`, and therefor Elixir `Enum.random`, does not use a cryptographically strong pseudo random number generator.
 So the above code should not be used for session IDs or any other purpose that requires secure properties.

 There are certainly other popular ways to create random strings, including secure ones.
 For example, generating secure random hex strings can be done by